 Overloading of Floors

-The excessive weight more than the building can hold leads to increased stress on the lower walls, which results in cracks.
+The excessive weight, more than the building can hold, leads to increased stress on the lower walls, which results in cracks.
 Upper floors, which are excessively weighted, cause increased pressure on the building.

 Wind Loads

 High winds can cause pressure on the building.
-Any construction near windmills or seashore can experience high tide winds.
+Any construction near windmills or the seashore can experience high tide winds.
 This causes increased tension on the surface of the walls.
 It results in introducing cracks.

 Differential Thermal Movement